 The Sisters of Mercy purchased the property on which the College is now situated in 1917.
 The school was opened on 18 February 1918 with 14 pupils enrolled.

-Villa Maria began serving the district as a parish school when boys were admitted in 1921.
+In 1921, the sisters staffed and provided classroom space for a new Riccarton Parish School, which eventually became known as the Meadow School, for those Catholic families who could not afford to pay for their children’s education.
 When another Catholic school (St Teresa’s) opened later nearby, boys were transferred from Villa and from 1941 the school reverted to being a college for girls.

 Having lost her father as a small child, Catherine became orphaned at 18 with the death of her mother.
 By this time the family had little money so Catherine and her two siblings moved to live with relatives.
 Unfortunately her relatives also struggled financially, and so Catherine went to live with wealthy friends of her relatives, the Callahans.
 Catherine spent her time learning about her religion, praying, and serving the needy.

 When Mr Callahan died, he left his entire fortune to Catherine.

 It was now 1827 and Catherine did not like what she saw happening to the poor in Dublin.
 There were so many women with no place to live and so many children who were not receiving proper education.
 Catherine took the money she had inherited and used it to build a house – an extraordinary house.